We Love Working With Veteran Owned Businesses & Veteran's Organizations

 As I talked with the men who'd served with my dad, I was amazed at how easily I was able to have a conversation with them.
 As a die-hard introvert having conversations with other people is rarely ever easy.
 In 2016 I was introduced to a local AMVETS Riders chapter and found how much I enjoyed being around all the veterans.
 From the friendships I formed and seeing how much everyone enjoyed putting their talents to work helping veteran's causes, grew a desire to find my own way to help veterans.

 On September 11, 2017, I finally took my first steps towards doing something to support our veterans.
 I joined the Ladies Auxillary of AMVETS Post 13.
 In early spring of 2018, I joined the AMVETS Riders 13 chapter, got my motorcycle license and bought my first bike.
 Shortly after joining, I was appointed secretary for our local chapter and communications officer for our state chapter.
-It was during this time I decided to focus all the efforts of my business towards helping veteran owned businesses and veteran organizations build their online presence.
+It was during this time I decided to start reaching out and helping veteran owned businesses and veteran's organizations build their online presence.
 In honor of my dad, John Luke, I want to carry on the desire he had to help and make a difference.